FrancesCoronel/personal-website-v3/site/content/speaking/_index.md

 All presentation slides that I've used can be found on <a href="//slideshare.net/fvcproductions" target="_blank" rel="noopener">my SlideShare profile <i class="fab fa-slideshare"></i></a>.

+All presentation slides that I've used can be found on [my SlideShare profile](//slideshare.net/fvcproductions) .

 If you'd like me to speak at an event, don't hesitate to [reach out](/contact)!

 ### ⌚️ Upcoming Talks